zaproxy/zaproxy-website/site/content/blog/2024-12-24-use-zap-with-flagger-in-kubernetes/index.md

           storage: 50Mi
       storageClassName: dynamic-slrs-blob-fuse
     ```
 2. Create the following `CronJob` as `zap.yaml` and apply with `kubectl apply -f zap.yaml`.
-We are created it suspended, so it will never run on the schedule, however we will be using it for Flagger to create the ZAP `Job`.
+We are creating it suspended, so it will never run on the schedule, however we will be using it for Flagger to create the ZAP `Job`.
     ```
     apiVersion: batch/v1
     kind: CronJob